Parenting resources, tips and guidance to help adopted children thrive at all ages and stages

 Emily is a registered and licensed dietitian/nutritionist and the director of Holt’s nutrition and health services since 2016.
-She completed her undergraduate degree at Central Washington University and her master’s degree at Kent State University.
-She is currently completing her PhD with the London School of Hygiene and Tropical Medicine.
-In her role at Holt, Emily oversees all nutrition, health, food assistance and WASH (water, sanitation and hygiene) programming in all the countries where Holt works, with a focus on maternal and child nutrition.
-Emily has worked in more than 17 countries and is a former U.S. Peace Corps volunteer.
+She completed her undergraduate degree at Central Washington University, her master’s degree at Kent State University. and her PhD at the London School of Hygiene and Tropical Medicine.
+In her role at Holt, Emily oversees nutrition, health, food assistance and WASH (water, sanitation and hygiene) programming in all the countries where Holt works, with a focus on maternal and child nutrition.
+Emily has worked in more than 19 countries and is a former U.S. Peace Corps volunteer.

 Rachael Catt, ODT, OTR/L